Are Cities Making Animals Smarter?

 She also throws in a curveball.
 “If we can begin to understand what the forces are that shaped the evolution of general intelligence in animals, there’s no reason that you can’t build those forces into the environment experienced by digital organisms and evolve intelligence in that way,” she says.
 She means artificial intelligence: Figuring out how animal smarts evolve, she believes, could teach us how to manufacture intelligence for ourselves.

 For Ratnayaka, any inquiry into animals’ intelligence is strictly a pragmatic step toward protecting them.
-She’s darkly pessimistic about the future of fishing cats in her unrelentingly modernizing city, whether or not the cats are getting smarter.
+She’s darkly pessimistic about the future of fishing cats in her unrelentingly modernizing city, whether the cats are getting smarter.
 “When you look at it short-term, it can seem like a city is helping,” she says.
 “But long-term, unless everything is done sustainably, I don’t think the species will survive.”

-Once she has consolidated her data from tracking collars and motion-sensor camera traps, Ratnayaka will compare her enigmatic urbanites to a group of their jungle-dwelling cousins studied by one of her colleagues, Ashan Thudugala.
+Once she has consolidated her data from tracking collars and motion-sensor-camera traps, Ratnayaka will compare her enigmatic urbanites to a group of their jungle-dwelling cousins studied by one of her colleagues, Ashan Thudugala.
 Trading notes on the cats’ behavior, the two researchers will look at how Colombo may be changing Ratnayaka’s cats, then use those insights to recommend ways to conserve the city’s wetlands and make its crowded neighborhoods more hospitable to cats and other wildlife.
 “The things I’m suggesting don’t mean that you have to clear a bunch of buildings and make sure people don’t go into the wetlands,” Ratnayaka says.
 “I’m saying very simple things, like grow some plants on the sidewalk, grow some trees on the pavement so that birds can come and sit.”

 Jim Sanderson, a small-cat expert and a mentor to Ratnayaka, envisions one day achieving a publicity campaign for Colombo’s fishing cats on the scale of the effort to protect the Iriomote cat in Japan.
 Endemic to a remote but urbanizing island, this endangered cat has benefited in recent years from a government-backed push to construct road underpasses, paste pictures of the cat on the sides of buses, and even trim bushes to look like the rare creature.
 “There’s no initiative yet that says, ‘Okay, we’re going to build a landscape that accommodates fishing cats,’” Sanderson says.
 “So far, it’s the other way: ‘Well, we need storm drains,’ then the cats take advantage of them.
 But we can create these idyllic landscapes for both animals and humans if we just do a little bit.”

 On my last day in Colombo, Ratnayaka, Sanderson, Thudugala, and several volunteers put on a public fishing-cat expo.
 It was a delightfully dorky event: a short march around a lake, with learning-station stopovers, followed by a series of lectures on small cats in Sri Lanka.
-The lectures were held in a spacious hut in the middle of one of the city’s wetland parks, and attendees—mostly affluent, well-educated members of Colombo’s small-but-growing conservation community—sat among the scattered island thickets where some of the city’s fishing cats live.
+The lectures were held in a spacious hut in the middle of one of the city’s wetland parks, and attendees—mostly affluent, well-educated members of Colombo’s small but growing conservation community—sat among the scattered island thickets where some of the city’s fishing cats live.
 Unsurprisingly, the cats were nowhere to be seen.
 They were present but invisible, hidden somewhere in the tall grass and flowered branches.

-As the sun began to set, I strolled along the residential streets that bordered the park’s perimeter, wondering if I could spot a cat out for an early dinner.
-I made my way to the dead end of an alley, where suddenly, a motion caught my eye and a creature tumbled out of a nearby shrub.
+As the sun began to set, I strolled along the residential streets that border the park’s perimeter, wondering if I could spot a cat out for an early dinner.
+I made my way to the dead end of an alley, where, suddenly, a motion caught my eye and a creature tumbled out of a nearby shrub.
 My heart jumped—but it wasn’t a fishing cat.
 I’d cornered one of the city’s ubiquitous monitor lizards.
 Stuck between me and a closed driveway gate, the bow-legged reptile scurried back and forth, then flopped up against the barrier, flaccidly sliding back down.
 I stepped aside and let it sprint back into the greenery.

 The most reliable measurement of an animal’s intelligence may turn out to be how good it is at staying out of our way.
 Half a year after Ratnayaka began tracking Mizuchi, his GPS collar broke, likely caught in a drain or ruined by swimming.
 He continued to pop up in photos from camera traps for a month or two, but then went missing entirely.
 Ratnayaka hasn’t seen him in two years.
 It’s very possible he’s dead.
-But Ratanyaka believes someone would have reported a body if so, given all the busy places Mizuchi was known to wander.
+But Ratnayaka believes someone would have reported a body if so, given all the busy places Mizuchi was known to wander.
 Maybe he got tired of city life, and cruised down Colombo’s canals to the riparian world of his forebears.
 More likely, he still roams the streets—a craftier thief than ever, diving into koi ponds and quacking triumphantly into the night.